LabeliaLabs/referentiel-processing-scripts/README.md

       ```

 1. You should be good to go.
 Don't forget to commit your new scoring and updated structured assessment, and push them to the remote.

+### Elements on upgrade tables

+Keeping a complete history of differences between versions within a single upgrade table is not needed.
+It proves useful when it is desired to explicitly document the differences between a given new version and multiple previous ones.

+Below are listed the different values possible for certain syntax elements, and some writing rules to keep an homogeneous style:

+#### Values for upgrade_status of elements and for answer items

+- 1: when to be kept
+- "no_fetch": when not to be kept
+- "2.3": indicating a different corresponding element or item to fetch

+#### Values for "pastilles"

+- Inchangé / Unchanged
+- Mis à jour / Updated
+- Nouveau / New

+#### Values for "editos"

+- Write change editos as sentences ending with a period "."